GerHobbelt/civet-webserver/README.markdown

 EMBEDDING
 ---------

-`mongoose` was designed to be embeddable into C/C++ applications.
+`civetweb` was designed to be embeddable into C/C++ applications.
 Since the source code is contained in single C file, it is fairly easy to embed it and follow the updates.
-Please refer to http://code.google.com/p/mongoose for details.
+Please refer to http://code.google.com/p/civetweb for details.

 EXAMPLES
 --------

-*     `mongoose -r /var/www -s /etc/cert.pem -p 8080,8043s`
+*     `civetweb -r /var/www -s /etc/cert.pem -p 8080,8043s`
       Start serving files from `/var/www`.
 Listen on port 8080 for HTTP, and 8043 for HTTPS connections.
 Use `/etc/cert.pem` as SSL certificate file.

-*     `mongoose -l -0.0.0.0/0,+10.0.0.0/8,+1.2.3.4`
+*     `civetweb -l -0.0.0.0/0,+10.0.0.0/8,+1.2.3.4`
       Deny connections from everywhere, allow only IP address `1.2.3.4` and all IP addresses from `10.0.0.0/8` subnet to connect.

-*     `mongoose -w **=/usr/bin/script.cgi`
+*     `civetweb -w **=/usr/bin/script.cgi`
       Invoke `/usr/bin/script.cgi` for every incoming request, regardless of the URL.

 COPYRIGHT
 ---------

-`mongoose` is licensed under the terms of the MIT license.
+`civetweb` is licensed under the terms of the MIT license.

 AUTHOR
 ------